Flexibility and accessibility

 Less personnel training needed: Basically, it takes lees people to do the same job and the learning curve on possible issues is fairly low.
 This significantly streamlines the personnel training.

 Looking at the cloud based computing from this perspective it’s not that hard to understand why this trend is gaining that much attention.
-With the predicted annual growth in adoption by the small business being 20%, one thing is certain – clouds are here to stay.
+With the predicted annual growth in adoption by the small business enterprise being 20%, one thing is certain – clouds are here to stay.
 We can chose only when will we jump on the bandwagon.